xetdata/pyxet/docs/markdowns/model_versioning.md

 Currently, many organizations manage their experiments by saving snapshots of the data, the logs, the metrics and the models.
-The best performing models are copied to a different location for deployment to dev and production environments, which are ometimes managed by a database, or with docker-image registry.
+The best performing models are copied to a different location for deployment to dev and production environments, which are sometimes managed by a database, or with docker-image registry.
 Often, another third-party tool is used to manage experiments, which then needs to be integrated with the rest of the development stack.

 *An example:*